IMPORTANT: UBank deceased estates are managed centrally by the NAB Bereavement Support team.

-Step 2 – Before we can provide any details, we’ll first ask for a death certificate and proof of authority to act for the estate.
+Step 3 – Before we can provide any details, we’ll first ask for proof of death (e.g. a death certificate or ADNS notification) and proof of authority to act for the estate.

-Step 3 – Once we've confirmed the identity of the estate representative, we will provide information about the accounts held in the sole name of the deceased and make changes to the accounts as instructed by the estate representative.
+Step 4 – Once we've confirmed the authenticity of the estate representative(s), we will provide detailed information about the accounts held in the sole name of the deceased and make changes to the accounts as instructed by the estate representative.
 We may request additional documents at this stage depending on the circumstances.

-Step 4 – We finalise the Estate.
+Step 5 – We finalise the Estate.
 Once we receive all the required documents, we’ll close the relevant deposit account(s) and transfer any funds as per the estate representative's instructions.
-With home loans, if you’re planning on refinancing the loan to add or remove a borrower, let us know and we’ll help with the changes.
+With home loans, if you’re planning on refinancing the loan, or to add or remove a borrower, let us know and we’ll help with the changes.

-Keep in mind, with joint home loans, you’ll continue to receive statements and any correspondence addressed to yourself and the deceased customer’s Estate, unless you refinance to a single borrower loan.
+Keep in mind, with joint home loans, you’ll continue to receive statements and any correspondence addressed to yourself and the deceased’s estate, unless you refinance to a single borrower loan.

 To finalise the Estate, we will ask for the Deceased Estate form below to be completed by the Estate Representative (e.g. an Executor, Solicitor) and sent along with certified copies of required documents (which may be verified) to firstname.lastname@example.org.